tahaafg20/D2-JS/05-collections/03-object-literals.md

 };
 ```

-Copy the above code into your browser console so that you can play around with it.
+Copy the above code into your console so that you can play around with it.

-### Reading from Objects
+### Accessing Objects

 If `person` were a Ruby hash, we would say that it has the keys `firstName`, `lastName`, and `age`.
 Since this is a JavaScript object, we refer to them as the **properties** of that object.